middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/9b91b2c7-9684-4844-888f-c258450f21a4"
-       label="<i>Recusants order, 1641, MT/1/MIS/33</i>
+       label="Recusants order, 1641, MT/1/MIS/33
+       <br><br>
        An order of the House of Commons in May 1641 obliged all men to swear an oath of allegiance to the Protestant religion.
 In response, the four Inns of Court had to search for recusants dwelling at the Inns, including at the Inns of Chancery, and expel those who were found.">

 ## 18 John Donne, <cite>Pseudo-Martyr</cite> (London, 1610)
 In response to the Gunpowder Plot, in 1606 the Oath of Allegiance was proclaimed in law, requiring all Catholics to swear an allegiance to James I, not the Pope.
 Many Catholics refused.
 John Donne’s <cite>Pseudo-Martyr</cite> was written as “an exercise in religious polemic, designed to convince an English Protestant readership that even someone with personal sympathies for Catholics can find strong arguments against their refusal to take the” Oath.
 Donne of course was famously raised a Catholic, and the exact date of his conversion to Protestantism is unknown, but it was at least by 1601, when he was married in a Church of England ceremony.
 He was for a time secretary (like Robert Ashley) to Sir Thomas Egerton (1540-1617, Lincoln’s Inn), a known recusant.